Microcement installation on the walls

 Once any potential movement has been eliminated you can fix the existing cracks and problems with our FIX ALL system.
 Cracks can be opened and cleaned and then FIX ALL can be applied directly there, if the surface is very damaged with lots of cracks, then it is best to apply FIX ALL system throughout with a fiber mesh in between two layers.
 To see our short reel with tips on FIX ALL installation on a problematic subfloor click HERE.

 Can I install microcement on the wall with dump issues?If you have assessed the substrate and discovered a dump or some trapped water in it, then this needs to be addressed before you start the microcement installation.
 Microcement does not have dump proofing properties nor will it perform as a tanking material.
 Once microcement is installed, it is protected from the outside with sealers and therefore becomes waterproof.
 However, if there is a water ingress from the inside – so it comes from the wall on which we installed the microcement on, then this water ingress will damage our microcement.
 Therefore, it is crucial to do tanking in any areas where this might happen.
-As a rule of thumbs we recommend to always do tanking with our FLEXY FIX system when we plan to install the microcement in basements and outdoor areas (including outdoor furniture).
+As a rule of thumbs we recommend to always do tanking with our HYDRO FIX (aka FLEXY FIX) system when we plan to install the microcement in basements and outdoor areas (including outdoor furniture).
 More on outdoor installation can be found HERE.

 Installed by SOBO